microsoft/vscode-docs/remote-tutorials/containers/getting-started.md

 ---
 # Remote development in Containers

 This tutorial walks you through running Visual Studio Code in a Docker container using the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 You need no prior knowledge of Docker to complete this tutorial.

-Running VS Code *inside* a Docker container can be useful for many reasons, but in this walkthrough we'll focus on using a Docker container to setup a dev environment that is isolated from your local environment.
+Running VS Code **inside** a Docker container can be useful for many reasons, but in this walkthrough we'll focus on using a Docker container to setup a development environment that is isolated from your local environment.

 ## Prerequisites